About NYC Restaurant Week

 - Though most of our restaurants are enrolled in the statement credit program, some are not eligible.
 Before you dine, please confirm the restaurant is eligible for the statement credit by using the “$10 Back” filter on the NYC Restaurant Week page.

-- If you are missing the statement credit for any other reasons, you may call Mastercard Customer Loyalty at (844) 475-8335 within 30 days of the transaction date to investigate further.
+If you are missing the statement credit for any other reasons, you may call or email Mastercard Customer Loyalty at 1(855) 438-7580 or firstname.lastname@example.org within 30 days of the transaction date to investigate further.
 Please have your credit card details and meal receipt handy.
 Although Mastercard will do their best to accommodate you, please note that no credits will be applied beyond 40 days after the end of the promotion.

-Find and reserve the best NYC Restaurant Week Winter 2022 tables here.
+Starting January 4, Mastercard holders can find and reserve the best NYC Restaurant Week Winter 2023 tables here.
+Reservations for the general public will be open January 10.

-Browse winter 2022 participants here and click on any restaurant for more on their offerings.
+You can browse Winter 2023 participants here and click on any restaurant for more on their offerings.
 Please note that not all restaurants may choose to publish their menu.
+Be sure to check which weeks they are participating, which meals they are offering, and visit their website for hours of operation.

 I have a restaurant!
 How do I get involved in the next NYC Restaurant Week?